Installed Solar-powered Refrigeration in an Indigenous Community in Mexico

 Neji refrigeration 2023

 The solar-powered refrigeration systems consist of one solar module, a 1,000W inverter, a charge controller, maintenance-free batteries and an AC refrigerator.
-Solar-powered refrigerators allow residents to keep food, beverages, and medicine cool, which saves them money, improved health and reduces food waste.
+Solar-powered refrigerators allow residents to keep food, beverages, and medicine cool, which saves them money, improves health and reduces food waste.

 Project Dates: November 2-9, 2024